 By Elizabeth LaScala, PhD

 My graduate and professional admission clients increasingly report being offered a Kira interview this cycle.
-Here are a few things you need to know about this relatively “new kid” on the higher education admissions block, what it actually does, and one function you might love… or hate.
+Here are a few things you need to know about this relatively “new kid” on the higher education admission block, what it actually does, and one function you might love… or hate.

 Kira Talent Interview Prep